rmzse/for-review/architecture.md

 # Modules
-Every angular application must have at least one module, the root module, mostly called `AppModule` .
+Every angular application must have at least one module, the root module, mostly called `AppModule`.
 In most of our applications this is possibly the only module you will ever use.
-This file can be found at `src/app/app.component.ts` and it looks like:
+This file can be found at `src/app/app.component.ts` and it looks like this:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';